 Even if you are not experiencing symptoms, you may have carotid artery disease based on your risk factors.
 Your primary care physician may order diagnostic imaging studies to assess the health of your carotid arteries to help prevent TIAs or stroke.

 Screening and Diagnosis

 The reasons for stroke are varied.
 Our vascular surgeons closely collaborate with other NorthShore specialists, including neurologists, to accurately determine if your TIA symptoms are due to carotid artery disease.

 During your comprehensive evaluation, one of our experienced board-certified specialists will ask you about your medical history and conduct a physical exam.
 If carotid artery disease is suspected, a carotid duplex ultrasound of your neck will help assess if your arteries are blocked.
 Other imaging and diagnostic tests may include magnetic resonance imaging (MRI), computed tomography (CT) and angiography.

 The treatment of mild to moderately blocked carotid arteries often starts with improving your lifestyle choices (diet and exercise), quitting smoking and controlling other health conditions such as diabetes, high blood pressure and high cholesterol.
 Your vascular surgeon may recommend medications, from statins to lower cholesterol to anticoagulants to “thin” your blood for better flow and to prevent blood clots.

-More severe narrowing of carotid arteries may require surgery to remove plaque from clogged blood vessels.
-At NorthShore, our vascular surgery specialists have a great deal of experience with minimally-invasive techniques and open surgery for the treatment of carotid artery disease.
+If you are experiencing symptoms from your carotid plaque or imaging tests have revealed severe narrowing of your carotid arteries, you may require surgery to remove the plaque from your clogged blood vessels.
+At NorthShore, our board-certified vascular surgeons have a great deal of experience with minimally invasive techniques and open surgery for the treatment of carotid artery disease.